icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         ````
         Now our model gives us the correct runtime of the function, and gives us more insight into the benefits of caching, and the consequences of a cache miss.
 4. **Coding**

-     ````{note}
-        This section may feel unrelated to the rest of the assignment, however CDC will come up during the final project, and this will help you prepare for that.
-     ````

-    a.
-Implement the `hash_func` and `cdc` functions from the following Python code in C/C++.
+    1. Implement the `hash_func` and `cdc` functions from the following Python code in C/C++.
 You can find the starter code at `hw2/cdc/cdc.cpp`.
 You are free to use C/C++ standard library data structures
     as you see fit.
         ```Python
         win_size = 16